-Opportunity is rejected or needs dified to move forward, it is sent to the Strategy Committee.

-If moved forward,

-the Opportunity is then to be considered, or reconsidered by the Leadership Team Co-Chairs and Executive Director.
+\If an Opportunity is rejected or needs to be modified to move forward, it is sent back to the Executive Director.
+If moved forward, the Opportunity is then to be considered, or reconsidered by the Leadership Team Co-chairs and Executive Director.

-The Co-Chairs and

-Executive Director

-hold the final decisionmaking authority on

-whether to move an

-opportunity forward to
+The Co-chairs and Executive Director hold the final decision-making authority on whether to move an opportunity forward to implementation.

-implementation.